abhi1-2/OR-Tools-Blog/index.md

 ## Constraint Optimization
 <b>Constraint optimization</b> or constraint programming (CP), is the name given to identifying feasible solutions out of a very large set of candidates, where the problem can be modeled in terms of arbitrary constraints.

 CP is based on feasibility (finding a feasible solution) rather than optimization (finding an optimal solution) and focuses on the constraints and variables rather than the objective function.
-In fact, a CP problem may not even have an objective function — the goal may simply be to narrow down a vary large set of possible solutions to a more manageable subset by adding constraints to the problem.
+In fact, a CP problem may not even have an objective function — the goal may simply be to narrow down a very large set of possible solutions to a more manageable subset by adding constraints to the problem.

 The most popular problem in constraint optimization is  <b>Employee Scheduling</b> and also happens to be our use case.

 <center><img src='https://46nuwl3acn7q25gnmb32k5qh-wpengine.netdna-ssl.com/wp-content/uploads/2018/01/memebetter.com-20180122190930.jpg' height=500></img></center>

-Like Morpheus in Matrix was in persuit of the <b>One</b> (Nemo) his whole life , we at BOX8 too are in continious persuit to deliver orders quickly and efficiently to our customers.
-To do so we have an army of delivery boys , but now the question is how to distribute them in all our outlets ? also how do we distribute them throught the day?
+Like Morpheus in Matrix was in pursuit of the <b>One</b> (Nemo) his whole life, we at BOX8 too are in continuous pursuit to deliver orders quickly and efficiently to our customers.
+To do so we have an army of delivery boys, but now the question is how to distribute them in all our outlets? also, how do we distribute them throughout the day?

 To understand the complexity of the whole problem lets list what we would like to achieve:

 1. More Delivery Boys during Peak Hours (if possible more skilled ones).
-2. Sufficient Breaks between continious shifts.
+2. Sufficient Breaks between continuous shifts.
-3. More shifts to skilled Deilvery Boys
+3. More shifts to skilled Delivery Boys
 4. Identifying which outlets need more Delivery Boys and which ones could do with less.
-5. Minimum number of Delivery Boys to be always present in the outlet.
+5. The minimum number of Delivery Boys to be always present in the outlet.

 The above mentioned are just a few constraints we would like to put during roster generation, but doing so manually for the 100s of Delivery Boys in over 140+ outlets is pretty much impossible.
-This happens to be a perfect use case of OR-tools Constraint Optimzation Solver <b>CP-SAT</b>.
+This happens to be a perfect use case of OR-tools Constraint Optimization Solver <b>CP-SAT</b>.

 Check out the <a href='https://developers.google.com/optimization/scheduling/employee_scheduling'>Nurse Scheduling Problem</a> to get a rudimentary understanding of employee scheduling and CP-SAT.

-Now you have some idea of (N,D,S) problem .
-Now lets try to create our own constraint using OR-Tools
+Now you have some idea of (N, D, S) problem.
+Now let's try to create our own constraint using OR-Tools

 ```python
 self.model = cp_model.CpModel()